richfitz/vectoR/README.md

 Some simple utilities for working with vector images.

 This package is deliberately extremely simple.
-It might be easiest (especially given the package is not on CRAN and may never go on CRAN) to directly include the single source file `R/vector.R` in your project.
+It might be easiest (especially given the package is not on CRAN and may never go on CRAN) to directly include the source files `R/vector_read.R` and `R/util.R` in your project.
 If you do that, you probably will want to comment the `##' @export` roxygen tags and/or rename the functions to avoid conflicts.

 ## Why is this package needed?